kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

 ### Sensitivity computation

-To calculate the sensitivity number of each elements we have to compute the following equation:
+To calculate the sensitivity number of each element we have to compute the following equation:

 $$
 \begin{equation}
 \alpha^e_i = \frac{1}{2}u^T_i K_iu_i
 \end{equation}
 $$
-where $u_i$  and $K_i$  are the element's displacement and the local stiffnes matrix, respectively.
+where $u_i$  and $K_i$  are the element's displacement and the local stiffness matrix, respectively.

 ``` python
 def sensi_el(nodes, mats, els, UC):